 • Leach field sizing: Drain field may be too small for current flow levels out of the home.
 Reducing flows though use of flow restricters, and low-flow faucets and fixtures might help.

 • High water table.
 A seasonal high water table can saturate the soil around the trenches impairing the soil’s ability to absorb wastewater.
 This is sometimes an issue on relatively flat building sites with poor surface drainage.
-This can often be fixed by installing subsurface drains (curtain drains) around or uphill of the leach field area to lower the water table locally.
+This can often be fixed by installing subsurface drains or curtain drains to intercept the water flow toward the leach field area and to lower the water table locally.